-A student may elect to pursue an additional major.
-For a student to be granted two majors, the second major must have a minimum of 18 hours of 300- and 400-level courses that are not included in the first major.
+A student may elect to pursue more than one major.
+For a student to be granted more than one major, each major must have a minimum of 18 hours of 300- and 400-level courses that are not included in any other majors.

-A student who graduates with two majors, one of which qualifies for one Bachelor degree, e.g. B.A., and the other for a different Bachelor degree, e.g. B.S., will be awarded both degrees and will receive a diploma for each degree awarded.
+A student who graduates with two or more majors, one of which qualifies for one Bachelor degree, e.g. B.A., and another for a different Bachelor degree, e.g. B.S., will be awarded all applicable degrees and will receive a diploma for each degree awarded.